JoelMichaelRutter/wax_crate_MS5/prep-and-deployment.md

 5. Navigate to the policies section in the side bar.
 6. Click the create policy button.
 7. Navigate to the JSON tab and click the "import managed policy" link.
-8. In the form that opens, search for the "S3 Full Access" policy adn import it.
+8. In the form that opens, search for the "S3 Full Access" policy and import it.
 9. Get the ARN from the bucket policy and paste it into the resource key value field but add two values in a list format.
 In my case, I added the below:
 ```python
 "Resource": [